Pedifax/Ricebook_Frontend/readme.md

 - Connect with the frontend
 - Incorporate AWS S3 for image storage
 - Incorporate Redis caching store
-- Ready to crowd's usage
+- Ready for crowd's usage

 ### Screenshots: